exostin/Exostin/README.md

 In the meantime, pursuing the path of a geek, I've learned and became attached to the vim key bindings; gone down the OpSec rabbit hole (online security, privacy and anonymity); as well as into one on FOSS and philosophy surrounding it, picking up lots of knowledge along the way, and switching to GNU/Linux as my main OS!

 I attended [Code Europe](https://www.codeeurope.pl/en/), the largest tech conference in Poland, where I've got the opportunity to listen to highly experienced people teach interesting programming concepts.
-Thanks to which I've got some insight into concepts such as: CQRS (from the creator himself!), container orchestration, automated testing approaches, code architecture (event-driven, event mesh, service mesh), and more!
+Thanks to which I've got some insight into concepts such as: CQRS, event sourcing, container orchestration, automated testing approaches, code architecture (event-driven, event mesh, service mesh), and more!

 ## Done some things with
 [![My Skills](https://skillicons.dev/icons?i=cs,dotnet,unity,visualstudio,git,js,jquery,latex)](https://skillicons.dev)